COVID-19 Q&A: Cardiovascular

 What happens if someone who takes ACE-inhibitors or ARB medications contracts COVID-19?

-However, there has not been enough evidence to suggest this is true.
-So patients should continue with the medications unless they are otherwise advised by their doctors.
+However, clinical evidence does not support this speculation.
+Patients should continue with the medications unless they are otherwise advised by their doctors.

 I recently had a stent put in, is there anything extra I should be doing during the pandemic?

 The most important thing is prevention of COVID-19 exposure.
-We recommend staying home in the upcoming weeks to minimize the chance of getting exposed.
-Use extra precaution if you do have to leave the house.
-Pay extra attention to hand hygiene, do not touch your face, eyes, or nose, and wear a mask or covering on your face for precaution.
+We recommend maintaining precautions to minimize the chance of getting exposed.
+Use reasonable precautions when you do leave the house.
+Pay extra attention to hand hygiene, do not touch your face, eyes, or nose, and wear a mask or covering on your face if you are indoors with others.

-Remember you should continue to be active inside the house.
+Remember you should continue to be active.
 If you have exercise equipment, continue to use them.
 If not, walking around the house, going up and down the steps works as well, just be active.
 Also, take this chance to modify your diet, change your cooking habits, and learn more about heart healthy meals that benefit you in the long term.